 The FORIEGN-EXCHANGE [FX] market is not transparent, but opaque.
-At its beginnings, it is mostly technologically old to accommodate its oligopolistic market structure.
+It is technologically old to accommodate its oligopolistic market structure.
 Old-boys' network.
 And, it is colossal.
-Most of its \$5trillion of daily trading happened 'over-the-counter' [OTC], in deals negotiated between banks and private customers, rather than on exchanges.
-Many orders were still placed by phone.
-To gauge its market's size and structure usually mandates reliance on outdated surveys provided by outsiders.
+Most of its \$5trillion of daily trading happens 'over-the-counter' [OTC], in deals negotiated between banks and private customers, rather than on exchanges.
+Many orders are still placed by phone.
+To Gauge its market's size and structure usually mandates reliance on outdated surveys provided by outsiders.
 The most comprehensive review, by the BANK OF INTERNATIONAL SETTLEMENTS, is conducted only once every three years.
 Yet modernity is arriving in fits and starts.
 In April, 2019, it emerged that DEUTSCHE BORSE, Europe's third largest stock exchange, was negotiating to buy FXall, an electronic FX-trading platform, for a reported \$3.5billion.
 It signals at a shake-up in a sector that has long been deemed antediluvian.